-- 12.1 Table 1 summarizes the recommended operating conditions for the gas chromatograph.
+12.1 Isophorone and nitrobenzene are analyzed by injection of a portion of the extract into an FIDGC.
+The dinitrotoluenes are analyzed by a separate injection into an ECDGC.
+Table 1 summarizes the recommended operating conditions for the gas chromatograph.
 Included in this table are retention times and MDL that can be achieved under these conditions.
 Examples of the separations achieved by Column 1 are shown in Figures 1 and 2.
-Other packed or capillary (open-tubular) columns, chromatographic conditions, or detectors may be used if the requirements of Section 8.2 are met. - 12.2 Calibrate the system daily as described in Section 7. - 12.3 If the internal standard calibration procedure is being used, the internal standard must be added to the sample extract and mixed thoroughly immediately before injection into the gas chromatograph. - 12.4 Inject 2-5 $\mu$ L of the sample extract or standard into the gas-chromatograph using the solvent-flush technique.
+Other packed or capillary (open-tubular) columns, chromatographic conditions, or detectors may be used if the requirements of Section 8.2 are met.

+- 12.2 Calibrate the system daily as described in Section 7. - 12.3 If the internal standard calibration procedure is being used, the internal standard must be added to the same extract and mixed thoroughly immediately before injection into the gas chromatograph. - 12.4 Inject 2-5 $\mu$ L of the sample extract or standard into the gas chromatograph using the solvent-flush technique.
 Smaller (1.0 $\mu$ L) volumes may be injected if automatic devices are employed.
-Record the volume injected to the nearest 0.05 $\mu$ L, and the resulting peak size in area or peak height units. - 12.5 Identify the parameters in the sample by comparing the retention times of the peaks in the sample chromatogram with those of the peaks in standard chromatograms.
+Record the volume injected to the nearest 0.05 $\mu$ L, the total extract volume, and the resulting peak size in area or peak height units. - 12.5 Identify the parameters in the sample by comparing the retention times of the peaks in the sample chromatogram with those of the peaks in standard chromatograms.
 The width of the retention time window used to make identifications should be based upon measurements of actual retention time variations of standards over the course of a day.
 Three times the standard deviation of a retention time for a compound can be used to calculate a suggested window size; however, the experience of the analyst should weigh heavily in the interpretation of chromatograms. - 12.6 If the response for a peak exceeds the working range of the system, dilute the extract and reanalyze. - 12.7 If the measurement of the peak response is prevented by the presence of interferences, further cleanup is required.